 How to Use NLP to Change Submodalities (Like to Dislike) 1/2

-How to remove a chocolate addiction using the NLP technique of changing submodalities.
-In this video, Terry changes the subject’s coding of chocolate and replaces the associated pictures, feelings and tastes.
+How to change the code of ice cream using the NLP technique of like to dislike in submodalities.
+In this video, Terry changes the subject’s coding of ice cream and replaces the associated pictures, feelings and tastes.

 How do you know what you believe and what you do not believe?
 You code the two different kinds of beliefs in different submodalities.
 We create meaning by using different submodalities to code our experience, for example someone we like and someone we dislike.